-Over here, we’re fans of all things pear + chocolate (especially pies) but are always looking for a healthier alternative than those classic recipes that require a tonne of butter and refined sugar.
+Over here, we’re fans of all things pear + chocolate (especially pies) but are always looking for a healthier alternative than those classic recipes that are heavy on the butter and refined sugar.
 So I’ve recently come up with a non-dairy, healthy version that doesn’t disappoint on deliciousness!

 120g raw brown sugar

 130ml seed oil

 70g dark chocolate